-The Fund's Advisory Board, whose members include representatives from the city, community and university, will review applications and select partnerships to receive funding.
+The Fund's Advisory Board, whose members include representatives from the city, community and University, will review applications and select partnerships to receive funding.
 The Advisory Board may also provide written feedback to some applicants with the goal of creating and strengthening partnerships between the community and the campus.

-The Advisory Board will review and score applications using the following criteria: Strength and depth of partnership; support of Fund's mission and goals; project design and implementation plan; direct benefit to the community; organizational experience and capacity to implement the proposed project; budget and ability to leverage additional funds.
+The Advisory Board will review and score applications using the following criteria: Strength and depth of partnership; support of Fund's mission and goals, including alignment with locally developed equity-driven policies and initiatives; project design and implementation plan; direct benefit to the community; organizational experience and capacity to implement the proposed project; budget and ability to leverage additional funds.